gaston-amaya/alkemy_challange_ruby/README.md

 https://gaston-amaya.github.io/

-# Installation
+#Installation

-## clone the repository and CD in to it and run the commands below
+Clone the repository and CD in to it and run the commands below

 1. bundle install
 2. rake db:create